sabdar18/Python-Scala-Spark-Training/Readme-Trainer.md

 # By Each Trainee
 ## Clone files
- - login terminal from jupyter and run below commands
+ - Open terminal from jupyter and run below commands
 ```
 pwd
 cd ~